minicreative/third-person-project/_projects/daily-record-recovery-project.md

   - title: Annotate the Daily Record
     description: Sign up or log in to help annotate issues of the Daily Record
     link: "/annotate/"
     class: half
+  - title: The History of the Daily Record
+    description: Learn more about the history of Wilmington's Daily Record
+    link: "/daily-record-history/"
+    class: half
+  - title: Recovering the Daily Record
+    description: Read the story of Third Person Project's efforts to recover the Daily Record
+    link: "/daily-record-recovery/"
+    class: half
 press:
 - title: Middle Schoolers Help Transcribe, Digitize Rare Historical Newspapers